dell/omnia/docs/source/Troubleshooting/FAQ.rst

     * Run ``provision.yml`` once the switch has discovered the potential new node.

+**Why does the task: 'BeeGFS: Rebuilding BeeGFS client module' fail?

+Possible cause: Outdated BeeGFS version (<7.3.0).

+Resolution: Use BeeGFS client version 7.3.1 when setting up BeeGFS on the cluster.

 **Why does splitting an ethernet Z series port fail with "Failed.
 Either port already split with different breakout value or port is not available on ethernet switch"?**